-Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return, is filed to report annual Federal unemployment (FUTA) tax if the REIT either (1) paid wages of \$1,500 or more in any calendar quarter in 1996 or 1997, or (2) had at least one employee who worked for the REIT for some part
+Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return, is filed to report annual Federal unemployment (FUTA) tax if the REIT either (1) paid wages of \$1,500 or more in any calendar quarter in 1997 or 1998, or (2) had at least one employee who worked for the REIT for some part of a day in any 20 or more different weeks in 1997 or 20 or more different weeks in 1998.

-Form 941, Employer's Quarterly Federal Tax Return, or, for agricultural emloyers, Form 943, Employer's Annual Tax Return for Agricultural Employees, is filed to report payroll income tax withheld and employer and employee social security and Medicare taxes.
-Also, see Trust fund recovery penalty on page 5.
+Form 941, Employer's Quarterly Federal Tax Return, or, for agricultural employers, Form 943, Employer's Annual Tax Return for Agricultural Employees, is filed to report payroll income tax withheld and employer and employee social security and Medicare taxes.
+(Also, see Trust fund recovery penalty on page 5.)

-Form 945, Annual Return of Withheld Federal Income Tax, is filed to report income tax withholding from nonpayroll distributions or payments.
-Also, see Trust fund recovery penalty on page 5.
+Form 945, Annual Return of Withheld Federal Income Tax, is filed to report income tax withholding from nonpayroll distributions or payments.(Also, see Trust fund recovery penalty on page 5.)